JambletonE/Loudspeaker-Design-Tool-with-Teensy-4-Code-Greneration/README.md

 ![Screenshot](full_LS.png)

+Underlying code is mainly located in three places.
+Within a subsystem; such as crossover, parametric E, etc, (right click on mask --> look under mask), Within a subsystem's mask,  (right click on mask --> edit mask), Within a callback (click on the modelling tab--> model explorer-->callbacks)

-Signal chain for both simulation and microcontroller is:
+The signal chain for both simulation and microcontroller is:
 ![Signal chain](flow.png)